JeschkeLab/DeerLab/docsrc/source/beginners_guide.rst

 .. image:: ./images/beginners_guide1.png
    :width: 450px

-These confidence bands are covariance-based and might represent an overestimation of the true uncertainty on the results (see :ref:`uncertainty` for further details).
+These confidence bands are covariance-based and might represent an overestimation of the true uncertainty on the results (see :ref:`uncertainty <uncertainty>` for further details).
 It is important to always report confidence bands with fitted distance distributions.

 The ``fit`` output contains additional information, for example: